-Nowadays, insurers are looking for new technology efficient applications and better ways to reach customers.
-Innovation allows them to shine only for a moment as it quickly fades away among rapidly changing trends.
-In the end, there is always a CFO who asks about the results, sales volume, collected premiums, the new product line or channel performance, and ROI of the undertaking.
+It’s not just about being innovative though.
+In the end, there is always a CFO who asks about the results, sales volume, collected premiums, the new product line or channel performance, and ROI.
 The effectiveness of customer communication and relationships are important, but the innovation performance must be calculated, which technology enthusiasts often forget about.

-Mobility is not a specific fact or state.
-Mobility and mobile technologies represent transformation, which can be observed on a daily basis.
-Conferences such as Consumer Electronics Show (CES) or Mobile World Congress (MWC) bring a number of new tools and technologies that aim at changing our world.
-Insurers should pay attention to works on Smart Home or combining a smartphone with a car (car connectivity apps).
-They should also look into the idea of using drones (risk and loss assessment) or 3D printing (reconstructing of damaged elements) for insurance purposes.
-The question is not whether we will see claim adjusters equipped with Google Glass, but how soon it happens.
+They should also look into the idea of using drones (risk and loss assessment) or 3D printing (reconstructing damaged elements) for insurance purposes.
+The question is not whether we will ever see claim adjusters equipped with Google Glass, but how soon it’s going to happen.
 The device does not have to be, of course, of that particular brand as the market already suggests a number of alternatives.
 Wearables, i.e. clothing and accessories incorporating computer and advanced electronic technologies are growing extremely fast.
-Smart watches or bands transmitting data about the user’s health or behavior provide powerful capabilities not only in care and treatment, prevention, or underwriting areas.
+Smart watches or bands transmitting data about the user’s health or behavior provide powerful capabilities not only in healthcare but also loss prevention, or underwriting.